-On Friday March 27, we discussed supporting students through crisis with experts who shared actions you can take immediately.
+We discussed supporting students through crisis with experts who shared actions you can take immediately.
 We have included the recording below in case you missed it.

 As we learn more about the COVID-19 pandemic, InsideTrack's Crisis Support Services team will be adding resources that we have found to be more relevant to students, their families, staff, faculty and surrounding communities.

 We’re creating a library of on-demand training videos to help support students in this time of crisis.